Ocawesome101/oc-monolith/kernel/DOCS.md

 ### Filesystems

-The ComputOS kernel provides a generic interface to filesystem devices.
+The Monolith kernel provides a generic interface to filesystem devices.
 This interface is intended to be mostly compatible with the OpenOS implementation, providing all fields of the `filesystem` component with a few additions:

 - `fs.canonical(path:string): string`